zonemaster/zonemaster/README.md

 installation documentation under each of the repositories below:

  * [net-ldns](https://github.com/dotse/net-ldns) - which is a fork of
-   of ldns with a Perl frontend
+   of [ldns](https://www.nlnetlabs.nl/projects/ldns/). with a Perl frontend
  * [zonemaster-engine](https://github.com/dotse/zonemaster-engine) - which
    contains the libraries doing the acutal tests.
  * [zonemaster-cli](https://github.com/dotse/zonemaster-cli) - a Command Line